International Women's Day: How Mailgun's female leaders break the bias

 On International Women’s Day, I want to focus on two terms or buzzwords that are often used in the workplace by women in leadership positions: ‘lean in’ and ‘work-life balance’.
 They are both shiny terms that female leaders continue to throw around, but in reality, those are just traps that set you up for failure.
 It’s not always enough or easy to ‘lean in’.
 The same goes for ‘work-life balance.’
 Both imply that if a woman works hard enough and asserts herself enough, she can thrive at home and at work.
 Both of these phrases inaccurately imply that succeeding is solely the responsibility of individual women and ignores the confines and barriers that societal structures can place around them.

-Kate Nowrouzi VP, Deliverability & Product Strategy, Mailjet and Mailgun by Sinch
+Kate Nowrouzi VP, Deliverability & Product Strategy, Sinch Mailjet and Sinch Mailgun

 These circumstances play an even bigger role in the case of working mothers.
 Care responsibilities - traditionally undertaken by mothers – often force women to choose between two roles, and it takes empathy and proactive policies to ensure that doesn’t continue to happen.